Grunet/Grunet/README.md

 ## Testing

+- Deriving automated test coverage from production telemetry
 - Minimizing regressions while spending the least amount of effort possible doing so
 - Evaluating and understanding the level of safety a test suite provides against regressions
-- Practicing software testing against simulations or "recordings" of rapidly changing real-world products
+- Finding ways to practice software testing against simulations or "recordings" of rapidly changing real-world products

 <!--
 **Grunet/Grunet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.